brainly/frontend-tools-configs/README.md

-# Brainly frontend tools configs
+# Brainly frontend tools configs and docs

 This project is a collection of settings for frontend tools used in Brainly